|

 Domestic Abuse Good Cause

-Assembly Bill (AB) 2277 requires counties to waive appropriate program requirement(s) for survivors of domestic abuse when good cause exists.
-This is intended to help ensure safety, family stability, and remove barriers unique to those experiencing the effects of past or present domestic abuse.
+Assembly Bill (AB) 2277 requires counties to waive appropriate program requirement(s) for survivors of domestic abuse (DA) when good cause exists.
+This is intended to help ensure safety, family stability, and remove barriers unique to those experiencing the effects of past or present DA.

 Good Cause

-Good cause exists when CalWORKs Social Worker (SW)/Domestic Violence (DV) Advocates determine there is a condition or other circumstance that temporarily prevents or significantly impairs the survivor's ability to be regularly employed or to participate in WTW activities.
+Good cause exists when CalWORKs Social Worker (SW)/Domestic Violence (DV) Advocates determine there is a condition or other circumstance that temporarily prevents or significantly impairs the survivor's ability to be regularly employed or to participate in Welfare-to-Work (WTW) activities.

-Every three months, CalWORKs SW/DV Advocates must review good cause waiver determinations as the survivor's needs change.
-Waivers must continue to be granted to survivors when the effects of domestic abuse are still impacting the family.
+Good cause waiver determinations must be reviewed every three months, or sooner if the survivor’s needs change.
+Waivers must continue to be granted to survivors when the effects of DA are still impacting the family.

 Retroactive Requests

-Domestic abuse waivers may be granted retroactively.
-Refer to the Domestic Abuse (DA) - Referral Process topic in CWES Handbook Chapter 17 for more information.
+Good cause waivers may be granted retroactively.
+Refer to the Retroactive Requests section of CWES Handbook Domestic Abuse (DA) - Referral Process for more information.

 Related Topics